Header Schemes

 Expectations have been fulfilled, since, as she describes, her American experience is "great, because every day is a new adventure and that makes the pace of learning totally accelerated.
 What's more, I come every day with a lot of enthusiasm and a thousand ideas in my head".

-Naroa Coretti says her research focuses on how bike-sharing systems can be transformed into a more attractive and efficient solution for transport in cities.
-"Specifically, I am working on an autonomous bicycle that will behave like a normal bicycle while it is being used, and will ride autonomously from the point where it has been deposited to the point where the next user is.
-Turning bike sharing into an on-demand mobility system would not only make its use much more convenient, but would also solve the current redistribution problem with its consequent economic and ecological cost," concludes Coretti from the other side of the pond.
+Naroa Coretti notes that her research focuses on how bike-sharing systems can be transformed into a more attractive and efficient solution for transportation in cities.
+"Specifically, I am working on an autonomous bicycle that will behave like a normal bicycle while it is being used, and will drive autonomously from the point where it has been deposited, to the point where the next Username.
+Turning bike sharing into an on-demand mobility system, besides making its use much more convenient, would solve the current redistribution problem with its consequent economic and ecological cost," concludes Coretti from the other side of the pond.

-For his part, former student Borja Apaolaza explains that he has participated in the Changing Places project.
+For his part, former student Borja Apaolaza explains that he has participated, at project Changing Places.
 "I have studied how we interact with the spaces in which we live and how they can be used more efficiently, given that we are heading towards a future in which cities will be densely populated.
-The spaces in which we live are expected to shrink, and this is why City Science is investigating ways in which, through robotic architecture and sensorisation, we can achieve comfortable living in micro-apartments," says Apaolaza.
+The spaces in which we live are expected to shrink, and this is why City Science is investigating ways in which, through robotic architecture and sensorization, we can achieve comfortable living in micro-apartments," says Apaolaza.

-In this line, a few years ago the startup Ori Living was formed in City Science, directed by the San Sebastian-born and also former student Hasier Larrea, who has recently made public a very ambitious collaboration with the Swedish multinational IKEA, with a series of products that make this possible.
+Along these lines, a few years ago the startup Ori Living was formed in City Science, directed by Hasier Larrea from San Sebastian and also a former member of student , which recently announced a very ambitious collaboration with the Swedish multinational IKEA, with a series of products that make this possible.

 From